 Unfortunately, they are a very real part of the game, so we need to do our best to prepare for and anticipate price changes before they happen.

-In this article, we will attempt to give you a greater understanding of what price changes are, how they work, and what you can do to try to counter them, and even benefit from them in your team.
+In this article, we will attempt to give you a greater understanding of what price changes, price rises and price falls are, how they work, and what you can do to try to counter them, and even benefit from them in your team.

-So, without further ado, let’s take a closer look at price changes, what they are, and how they operate.
+So, without further ado, let’s explain price changes, what they are, and how they operate.

 What are FPL price changes?